 Preventing a sore throat:

 - During the cold-and-flu season, wash your hands often and make an effort to keep them away from your eyes, nose and mouth.
-You'll be less likely to catch a cold or flu.
+You'll be

 - Run a cool-mist vaporiser or humidifier in your bedroom.
 Adding moisture to the air will help keep it from drying out and prevent the lining of your throat from becoming too dry.

 - If you don't have a humidifier, place a bowl of water on your radiator each night.
 It may not look very elegant but it will work as well as any shop-bought item.

 - Breathe through your nose rather than your mouth.
 It's a natural way to humidify the air you breathe.

 - If you're plagued with a sore throat that seems to come back time and time again, buy a new toothbrush.
 Bacteria collect on the bristles, and if you injure your gums as you brush, they can enter your system and re-infect you.